bmaunde/guidelines/Guidelines/REST API Guidelines.md

 The purpose of this document is to provide guidelines and best practices that are helpful when designing REST-based APIs or web services.

 ## What?
 REST stands for  REpresentational State Transfer.
 It is an architectural style for developing web-based API.
-Other alternative mechanisms include the SOAP based RPC and GraphQL.
+Other alternative mechanisms include the SOAP-based RPC and GraphQL.

-There are several characteristics that help to describe REST based APIs.
+Several characteristics help to describe REST-based APIs.
 Some of the detail on these will be covered in the **Design Guidelines** section.
 The basic characteristics are that REST APIs are:

- 1. resource based rather than action based
+ 1. resource-based rather than action-based
  2. stateless rather than stateful
  3. based on the client-server design approach
  4. cacheable